 The gallery was opened in 1991 primarily to organize a collection of domestic art pieces after World War II, particularly works by artists from Bratislava and its immediate surroundings.

 Part of the museum’s mission is exhibiting the best contemporary Slovak and international visual artworks.
 As a result of its dramatic organization and location in two ancient buildings in the heart of Bratislava, the gallery has consistently seen increasing numbers of visitors each year.

 8. Bunker B-S 8

-The bunker was constructed approximately in the center of the Bratislava bridgehead, directly across from a World War I military cemetery where 331 men are buried, which is where it gets its name.
+The bunker was constructed approximately in the center of the Bratislava bridgehead, directly across from a World War I military cemetery where 331 men are buried, where it gets its name.

-The bunker, built in the 1930s as part of the Czechoslovak city defensive network, in response to fears of another World War and fascist activity within the city.
+The bunker was built in the 1930s as part of the defensive network of Czechoslovakia city in response to fears of another World War and fascist activity within the city.
 Ultimately, there is no evidence to suggest they were actually used in any combat and were abandoned after World War 2.

 By the 2000s, the bunker, one of many bunkers originally built around the city, was one of only 14 bunkers remaining in the city, the largest and in the best shape.

 After a grassroots campaign to preserve this military site, the bunker opened up as a gallery in 2009 and is a must-see for war enthusiasts.
 The gallery’s collection features a variety of artifacts and documents from the war.
 Guided and audio tours are offered at the museum.